ItsDeidara/pyS4-Avatar-Maker/README.md

 # pyS4 Avatar Maker

-A modern, dark-mode-only Python fork of the PS4-Xplorer Avatar Maker, built with PyQt.
+A modern, Python fork of the PS4-Xplorer Avatar Maker, built with PyQt.

 ## Features
 - Select and preview a PNG/JPG avatar image